brillout/react-streaming/README.md

 # `react-streaming`

-React Streaming.
-Full-fledged & Easy.
+HTML Streaming with React.
+Batteries-included & easy.

+> [!NOTE]
-> Unfamiliar with React Streaming?
+> Unfamiliar with HTML Streaming?
 Check out [Dan's article about SSR and Streaming](https://github.com/reactwg/react-18/discussions/37).

-> ⚠️
+> [!NOTE]
-> While `react-streaming` in itself is stable and used in production, note that React's SSR streaming support is still early and that the React team is working on high-level APIs that will make parts of `react-streaming` obsolete, see [@sebmarkbage comment at "RFC: injectToStream"](https://github.com/reactjs/rfcs/pull/219#issuecomment-1115398084).
+> The React team is working on high-level APIs that will eventually make parts of `react-streaming` obsolete, see [@sebmarkbage comment at "RFC: injectToStream"](https://github.com/reactjs/rfcs/pull/219#issuecomment-1115398084).

 <b>Contents</b>